-YouTube’s livestream of the white nationalism hearing showed everything horrible about YouTube
+YouTube’s live stream of the white nationalism hearing showed everything horrible about YouTube

 Red Ice even appeared to be raising money off of its live-stream, as one BuzzFeed reporter pointed out on Twitter.

-In fact, Red Ice so nailed the topic of white nationalism that YouTube’s algorithm seems to assume we want even more of its content, with the site automatically directing some users to a Red Ice live-stream after the actual House live-stream ended, according to a Vice News reporter’s account.
+In fact, Red Ice so nailed the topic of white nationalism that YouTube’s algorithm seems to assume we want even more of its content, with the site automatically directing some users to a Red Ice live stream after the actual House live stream ended, according to a Vice News reporter’s account.

 Red Ice is no small-time player.
 Its verified YouTube channel has more than 300,000 subscribers and its videos get tens of thousands of views.
 Its prominence today is notable, as critics of YouTube’s recommendations feature have pointed out its instrumental role in spreading hateful ideologies and radicalizing viewers.
 Google has vowed to crack down, but cracks are once again showing at the seams.